sowens23/CS-F311/README.md

 2023-09-01
-  Start classes with a capital letter ie. TimeOfDay Start function with lowercase, then capital ie. calculateTime
+  Start classes with a capital letter ie. TimeOfDay Start function with lowercase, then capital ie. calculateTime Const is a qualifier (Like virtual and mutable*) Name Data Members (Usually in the private area of classe) in a particular way ie. _secs

   Steps to creating a program
     1) Create header and source